 The transistor data sheet needs to be checked to ensure that the maximum current through the transistor.
-On a lower power transistor this could be only 100mA (eg. BC546), but on a high power transistor this could be as high as 15A (eg. TIP3055) with various different values available depending upon the particular transistor.
+On a lower power transistor this could be be quite low such as 100mA on a BC546, but on a high power transistor this could be as high as 15A on a TIP3055.
 If the Ic max value is too low then either a different transistor needs to be used or a resistor added to limit this current (if the rest of the circuit can work with a reduced current).

 After working out the collector current the minimum base current can be found by looking at the gain factor of the transistor.
 The gain factor is listed on the data sheet as hFE or β